Safeguard patient information

 For years, many Sponsors did not post redacted or anonymized trial reports, but new regulations are increasing these transparency demands.
 Unfortunately, manual redaction of Adobe PDF, Microsoft Word, and other files is difficult and time consuming.

-Now ANONYMIZE automates the process, redacting and anonymizing information at the same time in the same document.
+Now ANONYMIZE® automates the process, redacting and/or anonymizing information at the same time in the same document, covering:

 - Personal protected information